Yashraaj2002/Yashraaj2002/README.md

 <h3 align="left">👨‍💻 About Me</h3>

 <p align="left">
-I'm Yash Raj, A Research Analyst with a strong passion for uncovering insights from data and driving strategic decisions.<br><br>
+I'm Yash, A Revenue Analyst working for a US based Client, I have a strong passion for uncovering insights from data and driving strategic decisions.<br><br>
 - 🔍 I have hands-on experience in MySQL, PostgreSQL, Power BI, and Advanced Excel.<br>
-- 📚 I'm currently learning Python and AWS to expand my capabilities in analytics and cloud-based data solutions.<br>
 - 📈 I understand data wrangling, dashboarding, and business impact analysis.<br>
 - 🚗 My love language is horsepower — cars and bikes are my obsession.
 </p>